okulejp/log4j2-cloudwatch-appender/README.md

 * That's it!

-When you run the project with this appender added with your AWS credentials, you should the see your app logs flowing into the specified CloudWatch group.
+When you run the project with this appender added with your AWS credentials, you should see your app log events flowing into the configured CloudWatch group/logStreamName.